Will-Morr/LiarsDiceBotTourney/README.md

 `player_count` is the number of players.

-`face_counts` is how many dice each player has remaining.
+`dice_counts` is how many dice each player has remaining.
 Players with 0 are out of the game and skipped.

 `bot_index` is where you are in the turn order.

 `wild_ones` is indicating that ones are still considered wild cards.
 There is an special rule that if a player bids some number of ones during the first round ones stop being wild.
 We may or may not drop this rule for simplicity.

+`first_round` is if all players have made a move. wild_ones is locked once this goes false

 This should be all the data required for a statistically perfect bot, assuming random play.
 Unless you want to get fancy (which admittedly you probably do) you can ignore the following.